 The Red Flowers by Anita Louise Hummel is a painting that was inspired by bright red flowers.
-I initially saw these flowers on a rain jacket that a designer was wearing while walking down the runway in New York City’s famous fashion week.
+I initially saw these flowers on a rain jacket that a designer wore while walking down the runway in New York City’s famous fashion week.
 I fell in love with the colors and look of the flowers, so I decided to paint them.

 The Red Flowers, by Anita Louise Hummel, is inspired by bright red flowers.
 The flowers are painted to be oversized and to give the feeling of being larger than life.
 Various red tones are used in the painting, along with some gold leafing in the center of the flowers.